TeXitoi/blue-pill-quickstart/README.md

 ### Wrong connection of the ST-Link

-The formerly mentionned ST-Link may not have the right pin mapping as showed on its shell.
-If `openocd` returns `unknown code 0x9`, please check the pin mapping by removing the shell and re-connect your ST-Link with the mapping shown on the PCB.
+The pin mapping which is shown on the outer shell of your ST-Link might not be correct.
+If `openocd` returns `unknown code 0x9`, check the pin mapping by removing the ST-Link's shell, and check if the pin mapping printed on its PCB matches the mapping printed on the outer case.
+If they differ, then use the mapping printed on the PCB.

-If you're unable to remove the shell or the PCB is not readable, you can try one of thess pin mappings than are known to exist:
+If you're unable to remove the shell or the PCB is not readable, you can try one of these pin mappings which are known to exist:

 |pin|      |pin|       |
 |---|------|---|-------|